 These boots are a reliably comfortable, easy to break in, and inexpensive.
 All of these factors combined make them a great all-around boot, especially for those newer to hiking.
 They are not as durable as some but will do the trick for moderate day hikes, or even longer day hikes carrying mid-size loads.
 They offer support and breathability, which is great for warm weather, but their mesh uppers may lose some of their ability to repel water over time.

-Sold for $130 online, the Moab II Mid is a boot of incredible value.
-They are the same price as our previous Best Buy Winner, the Vasque Monolith, and only $15 more than this year's newest Best Buy Award Winner, the Keen Targhee III.
+Sold for $130 online, the Moab II Mid is a boot of solid value.
+They are the same price as our previous Best Buy Winner, the Vasque Monolith, and $15 less than this year's newest Best Buy Award Winner, the Keen Targhee III.
 For the price, they will last a long time and provide comfort and support to your feet, with very little break-in time.

 Overall, the Merrell Moab II Mid is a high scoring boot with only a few downsides.
 The boots are very comfortable, especially for those with wider feet.
 They also have substantial support in the heel and underfoot, though the ankle height is low.
 In terms of weight and durability, the boots' weight does not match their durability, as the boots are relatively heavy and are not as durable as boots of the same weight.
 That said, they feel light on the foot and are some of the least expensive boots in this review.